mgoold/linear_algebra_notes/linear_algebra_content_2.md

 #### Sources:
 * Strang, p171.

+#### Meaning of Rowspace

+* I had trouble with this concept.
+It clarifies things to remember that the matrix and result vector represent some system of equations.
+The rowspace then said to be all the possible linear combinations of its rows, meaning those equations.
+Remember that this means both the set of equations as given, and also the set of equations in their most essential, non-redundant, RRE form (in other words, the basis of the row space).
+Either one would give you the same set of all the possible ways (combinations of variables and values) that you could use to get 0 or b, depending on the equation.

-The rowspace is C($A^T$), and is a subspace of Rn.
+The rowspace is $C\left(A^T\right)$ , and is a subspace of Rn.
 That is, a given row of A is n components wide.

-* The row space of A is all combinations of its rows.
+* The row space of A, or "R(A)" is all the linear combinations of its rows.
 In other words, the rows "span" the rowspace.
 * The rows may or may not be a basis for R(A) -- they may or may not be independent.
-* What is in R(A)?
-All combinations of the rows of A.
 * To work with the rows as column vectors, we can transpose the matrix A.  Then we say that R(A) is all combinations of $A^T$.
-Further, we can say that R(A) = C($A^T$).
+Further, we can say that R(A) = $C\left(A^T\right)$.

 ### Null Space A Transpose N($A^T$)